 Because if you have the condition, you’re 3.5 times more likely to suffer from depression, or 2.3 times more likely to suffer from anxiety.

-This may not sound like much at first, but since the three disorders are very common it means that patients with autoimmune thyroiditis account for more than 40 percent of all cases of depression and 30 percent of all cases of anxiety.
+This may not sound like much at first, but since the three disorders are pervasive, it means that patients with autoimmune thyroiditis account for more than 40% of all cases of depression and 30% of all cases of anxiety.

 Those are some big numbers!

-And, unfortunately, it’s super easy for doctors to miss the diagnosis or even misdiagnosis it as ‘menopausal symptoms’ or depression or anxiety alone.
+And, unfortunately, it’s super easy for doctors to miss the diagnosis or even misdiagnose it as menopausal symptoms, or depression or anxiety alone.

 Sound familiar?

-But, it’s also vital to supplement with selenium since without it, your thyroid can’t maintain optimal health.
+It’s vital to supplement with selenium, since without it your thyroid can’t maintain optimal health.
 That’s because selenium is a trace mineral that helps convert the relatively inactive T4s to the active thyroid hormone T3.

-Copper is also important since it helps stimulate the thyroid and protect the body from too much thyroxine building up in the blood.
+Copper is also essential, as it helps stimulate the thyroid and protect the body from excessive thyroxine levels in the blood.

-Other important steps to take in dealing with autoimmune thyroiditis are to mitigate stress through regular light exercise, meditation and deep breathing exercise and through eating a healthy diet.
+Other necessary steps to take in dealing with autoimmune thyroiditis include mitigating stress through regular light exercise, meditation, and deep breathing, and eating a healthy diet.
 And, if you’re sensitive to gluten, like I am, be sure to eliminate it from your diet since gluten sensitivity can increase immune reactions.

 If you’re experiencing the symptoms of autoimmune thyroiditis, don’t let your doctor blow off your symptoms as just depression, anxiety or menopause.
-Ask for blood work to confirm the diagnosis and use the tips above to modulate your immune response, get control of your thyroid function and finally feel better.
+Ask for blood work to confirm the diagnosis, and use the tips above to modulate your immune response, control your thyroid function, and finally feel better.

 Sources: